Joexv/Aura-Screen/README.md

 ## Setup

 ### Windows
-- Goto the (Releases Tab)[https://github.com/Joexv/Aura-Screen/releases] and download the latest release of Aura Screen.
+- Goto the https://github.com/Joexv/Aura-Screen/releases and download the latest release of Aura Screen.
 You will only need the first ZIP file.
 - Once downloaded, extract the ZIP anywhere on your computer.
 It's recommended to extract it somewhere easy to access, like your Desktop.
 - Inside the newly created folder, simply open the AuraScreen.exe.